2006 United States House of Representatives elections in New York: District 29

-Notable Visits

-In March 2006, President George W. Bush visited the district, as a chance to promote his new prescription-drug plan, Medicare Part D. It was considered more of a public-relations boost for Kuhl's re-election campaign than instructive on the issues.
+In March 2006, President George W. Bush visited the district, as a chance to promote his new prescription drug plan, Medicare Part D. It was considered more of a public-relations boost for Kuhl's re-election campaign than instructive on the issues.
 In September 2006, Vice President Dick Cheney also made a fundraising appearance in support of Congressman Kuhl's re-election campaign.
 Massa, in turn, ran a Veterans Fundraiser outside the event in support of the local veterans and VA hospitals.
 Massa also had numerous endorsers including Congressman and DCCC Chairman Rahm Emanuel, President Bill Clinton, Senator Hillary Clinton, and frequent visits by former Senator Max Cleland.

-Horse Race Metrics
+Polls

-Due to the difficulty and the presumptive win by Republicans, neither the Republicans or Democrats poured money into polling in this District.
+Due to the difficulty and the presumptive win by Republicans, neither the Republicans nor Democrats poured money into polling in this district.
 From polling results in April 2006 by Massa's pollsters, Cooper and Secrest, the race was touted was a virtual dead-heat (Kuhl over Massa 43% to 41% +/- 4%).
 An October 2006 Majority-Watch poll had Massa leading Kuhl 53% to 42%.
-Cook Political Report rating: Lean Republican.
-CQPolitics rating: Leans Republican.

 Fundraising metrics showed Kuhl with a significant fundraising advantage (over $500K in his campaign account) over Massa.
 Over the course of the campaign, Massa consistently outraised Kuhl, sometimes to the tune of a very slim margin.
 As the Foley scandal took hold, Massa and the rest of the Democratic party saw an increase of funds - where Massa raised close to half of his funds in the last five weeks of the campaign - primarily from online donors - spurred on by his online outreach efforts.